-On the other hand, there is significant evidence that air purifiers can reduce the risk of lung cancer.
-So while we don’t really know precisely what air purifiers can do for lung cancer patients, we do know they improve lung function in general and can lower the risk of developing lung cancer.
+While we don’t know precisely what air purifiers can do for lung cancer patients, we do know air purifiers can improve lung function in general and can lower the risk of developing lung cancer.

 What Types of Air Purifiers Work Well for Respiratory Issues?Choosing the right room air purifier for respiratory issues will largely depend on the type of condition you have.

 If you have allergies, you obviously want to choose one that actively removes your specific allergen.
-A recommended choice is true HEPA filtration for airborne particulates and activated carbon filter for gases, smoke and odors.
+A recommended choice is a high efficiency air filter and strong motor in an air purifier for airborne particulates and activated carbon filter for gases, smoke and odors.

 Asthma, on the other hand, can be triggered by numerous contaminants, so having a room air purifier that eliminates as many pollutants as possible is important.
-The EJ Air Purifier eliminates a wide range of airborne particles, including smoke and dust, making it a good option for any home.
+The mod+ air purifier eliminates a wide range of airborne particles, including smoke and dust, making it a good option for any home.

-Tips for Using an Air Purifier and HEPA Filters if You Have Respiratory IssuesOnce you’ve found the right air purifier for your specific condition, you need to make sure you are using it properly to ensure the proper performance for a healthy environment.
+Tips for Using an Air Purifier if You Have Respiratory IssuesOnce you’ve found the right air purifier for your specific condition, you need to make sure you are using it properly to ensure the proper performance for a healthy environment.

 First, choose a good location for the air purifier.
 In most cases, the bedroom is a great place for the air purifier, as we spend about eight hours a day in this room.
 Other rooms like home offices, kitchens, and living rooms are also good areas, depending on where you spend your time.